ash30/CV_Public/README.md

 Automation and technical direction for CGI Film industry

 #### Key Achievements:
-* Interpreting often cryptic client requirements and delivering on time in a fast paced agency environment
+* Interpreting often cryptic client requirements and delivering on time in a fast paced agency environment.
 * Large data set automation through python scripting.
-* Named credit in Hollywood films such as Man of Steel (2013) and Wrath of the Titans (2012)
+* Named credit in Hollywood films such as Man of Steel (2013) and Wrath of the Titans (2012).

 ## Education
 * BA Computer Animation (2.1): University of Hertfordshire